-Bicycle safety is the most important aspect of biking – before fitness or fun, you have to be protected from getting into a crash with other road users.
-This advice comes from years of biking in US suburban neighborhoods, so I have blindspots when it comes to biking in cities or rural areas.
-In order of importance, I’ve outlined what I’ve learned about staying safe on a bicycle, starting with which roads you ride on.
+Bicycle safety is the most important aspect of biking – before fitness or fun, you have to know how to avoid collisions with other road users.
+This advice comes from years of biking through suburban neighborhoods in the United States and I probably have blindspots when it comes to built-up cities and rural areas.
+There are three key areas of safe biking: routing, behavior, and equipment.

-I haven’t experienced US infrastructure that serves both cars and bikes well on the same right of way.
-You should prefer routes that you wouldn’t normally drive along.
-Many aspiring bike commuters just bike along the same routes they would drive and end up miserable around heavy car traffic and barely-there bike accommodations.
-Instead, find an alternate route by exploring the urban environment on a weekend and without a time constraint.
-This means avoiding arterials: roads with more than one lane in each direction, often connecting to a freeway, and oddly recommended on most “bikeways” maps.
+Infrastructure that serves both cars and bikes well is rare in the United States.
+So, as a rule of thumb, prefer routes that you wouldn’t normally drive along.
+Many aspiring bike commuters or weekday errand-runners will bike the same routes they typically drive on and end up miserable around heavy car traffic and barely-there bike accommodations.
+Instead, find an alternate route by exploring the urban environment on a weekend, without a time constraint.
+This means avoiding arterials, or roads with more than one lane in each direction, often connecting to a freeway, and even sometimes recommended on “bikeways” maps.
 Look for neighborhood roads that are designed to slow cars down but still have stoplights at intersections with busy roads.
-Even though these routes are longer than the straight-shot that drivers enjoy, they’re a lot less stressful.
+Even though these routes are longer than the straight-shot that drivers enjoy, they’re safer and less stressful.

 Pin your route to bottlenecks where you have to cross freeways or waterways.
 These barriers have limited options for crossing because they don’t integrate with other road systems.
-Highway crossings can be particularly dangerous because cars are getting on and off at high speeds, crossing over bike lanes.
-Because overpasses are controlled by the same state agencies that maintain the freeway, they’re often in states of disrepair, with seams and potholes that force your attention on the pavement when you should be aware of nearby cars.
-Bicycle or pedestrian bridges are ideal, but car-filled overpasses without access to the freeway are the next best thing.
+Highway crossings can be particularly dangerous because cars are getting on and off at high speeds, merging through bike lanes.
+And because overpasses are controlled by the same state agencies that maintain the highway, they’re often in states of disrepair, with seams and potholes that force your attention on the pavement when you should be aware of nearby cars.
+Bicycle or pedestrian bridges are ideal, but overpasses without freeway access are the next best thing.
 Streams might have bridges near schools for students in the neighborhood or dedicated trails that run beside them.

-With crossings out of the way, look for neighborhood parks or dead end streets that might open up a more direct route.
+With crossings out of the way, look for neighborhood parks or streets without car outlets to open up a more direct route.
 Some cities put pedestrian cut-throughs at the end of cul-de-sacs, but they’re difficult to find on maps.
-If you have no choice to bridge a gap, walk your bike on the sidewalk for a short period of time.
-Biking through parking lots or schools is dangerous depending on the time of day and what the lot serves.
-Malls with dining and retail are almost always dangerous, churches are only busy one night a week and some weekend mornings, and schools are problematic during the week in the mornings and afternoon.
+If you have no choice to bridge a gap, walk your bike on the sidewalk or through a pedestrian gate.
+Biking through parking lots or schools is dangerous at different points of the day, depending on what the lot serves.
+Malls with dining and retail are almost always dangerous and schools are problematic during the week in the mornings and afternoon.
 Bike infrastructure near train stations and schools can be better than average, but they come with increased traffic.

-If a car racing past you feels weird and jarring, listen to that and avoid riding on that road in the future.
+If a car racing past you feels weird and jarring, listen to that feeling and avoid riding on that road in the future.
 Higher car speeds make collisions more lethal.
 It’s probably too busy to be safe on that road at the time you’re riding.

 While routing is the most important aspect of being safe, I have the least amount of advice for it because every environment is different.
-Ask your bike commuting coworkers about good routes, find local advocacy groups with knowledgable bicyclists, look on Strava or Ride Spot for ideas, and observe bicyclists in the neighborhoods along potential routes.
+Ask your bike commuting coworkers about good routes, find local advocacy groups with knowledgable bicyclists, look on Strava or Ride Spot for ideas, and observe bicyclists in neighborhoods along potential routes.

-While less important than the roads you bike on, proper behavior is critical when you find yourself in a difficult situation.
+While less important than the roads you bike on, safe behavior is critical when you find yourself in a difficult situation.
 There’s a lot to learn and practice, so this is the largest section.
-Unfortunately, civil engineers and the police won’t typically have your back and there’s a huge amount of victim blaming when it comes to analyzing crashes involving cyclists.
-Usually the problem is a mixture of laughable enforcement of safe driving laws or infrastructure that doesn’t expect non-motorized traffic on roadways.
+Unfortunately, civil engineers and the police won’t typically have your back in an accident.
+Victim blaming is common when responding to and reporting on bicycle crashes.
+The root of the problem is actually negligible enforcement of safe driving laws and infrastructure that doesn’t plan for non-motorized traffic on roadways.

 This should be obvious, but do not bike on the side of the road that’s against traffic, or the wrong way down a one-way street.
 Car drivers turning onto the street don’t expect fast traffic from the wrong direction.
-If there’s a bike path with both directions on one side of the street, it might be ok, but be very careful near intersections.
+If there’s a bike path with both directions on one side of the street, it might be fine, but be very careful near intersections.

-Avoid risk-taking on public roads like trying to outrun a light.
-It’s not worth it to save some time or stay with your group.
-Just be patient because most risky behaviors are born out of being in a hurry.
-Don’t eat or drink while riding at speed.
+Avoid taking risks like trying to outrun a light, even if it would inconvenience you or you notice other bicyclists doing it.
 Give yourself ample time to get to your destination and make sure your riding partners know you’ll be stopping for lights and stop signs.
-Don’t cave into peer pressure or feel complacent because you’re in a group.
+Don’t cave into peer pressure or feel protected because you’re in a group.

-Look for unprotected left turns from oncoming traffic and make sure they will not turn into you.
+Look for unprotected left turns from oncoming traffic and make sure they’re not preparing to turn across your path.

 Be predictable and telegraph your movements with signals and body language, like looking behind your shoulder.
-These subtle cues won’t be noticed by the most dangerous drivers, but they’re still useful to inform most drivers of your intentions.
+These subtle cues won’t be noticed by truly dangerous drivers, but they’re still useful to inform most drivers of your intentions.

 You should be willing to stop and get off your bike, or slow down in crowded areas.
-Some dangers are too unpredictable to be going quickly near, like unleashed dogs or those that seem like they could escape the control of their owners.
+Some dangers are too unpredictable to be going quickly, like dogs that could escape the control of their owners.

 Know when to take the entire lane.
 I’m not an advocate of full-on vehicular cycling but there are situations and roads where getting into the middle of a car lane is the best course.
 Usually this means you’re on the wrong route, but if it can’t be helped, take the lane when there’s no safe way for a car to pass you or you feel like you may be right-hooked by cars.

-Bikes can turn left three different ways: like a car by crossing lanes of traffic and getting into the leftmost car lane, crossing the intersection and stopping on the other side, or with a right turn and then a U-turn on the other street.
+Bikes can turn left three different ways: like a car by crossing lanes of traffic and getting into the leftmost car lane, crossing the intersection and starting to head left on the other side, or with a right turn and then a U-turn on the other street.
 There’s a variation of the second approach that involves walking your bike across the street, but I’ve only had to use it once or twice.
 Crossing lanes of traffic is only appropriate when there are no cars in the vicinity.

 Riding later in the day feels more dangerous to me, so prefer biking in the morning with good visibility.
-If you’re traveling east-west at dawn or dusk, be aware that drivers may not see you due to glare.
-Biking into the sun hurts visibility for overtaking cars and biking out of it impacts drivers turning in front of your bike.
+If you’re traveling east-west at dawn or dusk, drivers might not see you due to glare.
+Biking into the sun makes it harder for overtaking cars to see you and biking out of it impacts drivers turning in front of your bike.

 Bike often to keep your skills sharp.

-Keeping a well-maintained bike that is suited for the terrain and conditions you’re biking in gives you the best shot of staying in control and being able to execute safe behavior.
-Always make sure your tires are inflated, your brakes can stop you, and your wheels are properly attached to the bike.
+Keeping a well-maintained bike suited for the terrain and conditions you’re biking in gives you the best shot of staying in control and being able to execute safe behavior.
+Before every ride, check that your tires are inflated, your brakes can stop you, and your wheels are properly attached to the bike.
 If you’re unsure, take the bike to a shop and have them look it over for you.

 Be visible by wearing the brightest clothing you can find and adorning your bike in lights so it’s visible from all angles.
 Avoid flashing lights, which seem to be only useful during bright conditions with under-powered lights or as a way to extend the runtime of battery-powered lights.
 Leave the lights on during the day.
 The best option is a dynamo-powered light that throws out a light pattern like a car’s headlights do, but you might need to build your own bicycle wheel to set one up.
 Use as many reflectors as you can fit.
 Put reflective tape on the back of the rear fender, helmet, and wherever else it seems appropriate.
 Add wheel reflectors and find tires with a reflective strip on the sidewall.

 Sit up on the bike.
 A more upright fit on a bike makes it easier to see around you and increases your profile.
-I like having multiple hand positions on handlebars, so I use road bike drop bars, but swept-back cruiser-style handlebars are also good because their most upright position also has access to brakes.
+I like having multiple hand positions on handlebars, so I use road bike drop bars, but swept-back cruiser-style handlebars are better because their most upright position also has access to brakes.
 Do not use “safety” or “suicide” levers with a drop bar, as they don’t generate enough leverage to stop the bike.
 If you’re in a recumbent, use a big flag and large mirrors to see behind you.

 Use a rack or bags attached to the bike to haul gear.
 Getting gear off your back makes it more comfortable to bike and easier to look around.
 Carry Voile straps or bungee cords to secure items so they can’t fall off.
 A front basket is another good option.